 "Viewing the totality of the circumstances, there is a sound and substantial basis for the Supreme Court's determination that it is in the best interests of the children for the mother to be awarded primary residential custody."

-It reads “Particularly relevant in this case are the clearly stated preferences of the children, especially considering their age and maturity, and the quality of the home environment provided by the mother."
+It reads: “Particularly relevant in this case are the clearly stated preferences of the children, especially considering their age and maturity, and the quality of the home environment provided by the mother."

 O’Reilly released a statement denying the accusations.
-It read “All allegations against me in these circumstances are 100 percent false.
+It read: “All allegations against me in these circumstances are 100 percent false.
 I am going to respect the court-mandated confidentiality put in place to protect my children and will not comment any further.”

 O’Reilly had previously raised money for the department.
 He told the church that McPhilmy was receiving communion even though he was divorced and remarried and that she had been telling their children that her second marriage was valid in the eyes of God.
 She was allegedly reprimanded by her Long Island parish in writing.

-The couple divorced in September 2011.
+Bill O'Reilly and Maureen McPhilmy divorced in September 2011.

-As part of the couple’s agreement they hired a child therapist to arbitrate any potential custodial disputes.
-In the court papers, from January 2013, McPhilmy claimed that O’Reilly had “hired the children's therapist as a full-time employee to perform virtually all of his parental duties.”
+As part of the couple’s agreement, they hired a child therapist to arbitrate any potential custodial disputes.
+In the court papers from January 2013, McPhilmy claimed that O’Reilly had “hired the children's therapist as a full-time employee to perform virtually all of his parental duties.”